 The City of Pittsburgh's City Council will hold a meeting on December 10, 2025, at 1:30 PM in Council Chambers.
 The agenda includes budget hearings for the Office of Management and Budget, covering operating, capital, and procurement divisions.

-On December 20, 2025, Pittsburgh City Council will hold a public hearing on resolutions for the 2026 Fiscal Year, covering budget approvals, purchasing agreements, and tax rate adjustments.
+On December 20, 2025, Pittsburgh City Council will hold a public hearing on several resolutions for the 2026 Fiscal Year, including budget approvals, cooperative purchasing agreements, and tax rate adjustments.
 Key measures will address city services, employee compensation, and community programs.

 On December 9, 2025, Pittsburgh City Council will address various resolutions including recognitions of community contributions, budget amendments, and agreements for public safety and infrastructure projects.
 Key topics include property reassessment, funding for social services, and community facility agreements.
 Stay informed on local governance and community improvements.

-On December 10, 2025, the Pittsburgh City Council will discuss legislation on community organization standards, contract terminations, and funding for infrastructure, legal services, and public safety training.
+On December 10, 2025, the Pittsburgh City Council will address various legislation, including updates to community organization standards, contract terminations, and funding resolutions for infrastructure projects, legal services, and public safety training.
 Public input is welcome.

 On December 22, 2025, Pittsburgh City Council will hold a public hearing on several resolutions and ordinances, including the 2026 Capital Budget, tax rates, appropriations for city departments, and community programs.
 Key items include cooperative purchasing agreements and the Stop the Violence Fund.